 Immunizations, Background Check, Drug Testing and CPR Requirements

-Background checks, immunization tracking and drug screening will be provided through an approved organization selected by the COCC.
-Alternatives are currently under review.
-Instructions will be posted on this site by September 1, 2014, which will contain specific directions for initiating the background check, completing the drug screen, and submitting immunization documentation.
-Program requirements related to CPR/first aid, as well as immunizations, criminal history, and drug screening are listed below.
-Cost for the background check, drug test and immunization tracking will be approximately $150.
+Background checks, immunization tracking and drug screening will be provided through an approved organization selected by COCC.
+Instructions are posted on the right and contain specific directions for initiating the background check, completing the drug screen, and submitting immunization documentation.
+Program requirements related to CPR, as well as immunizations, criminal history, and drug screening are listed below.
+Cost for the background check, drug test and immunization tracking will be approximately $110.

-Required Immunizations - All immunizations below are required unless students sign a religious/medical exemption waiver.
+All immunizations below are required unless students sign a medical exemption waiver.
 Practicum sites may not accept students that have not met immunization requirements.
 Completing the practicum is a requirement for completing the DA certificate.
 Therefore, if a practicum site cannot be found for a student, the student cannot complete the program.

 - Provide documentation of a blood test (IGRA), either Quantiferon Gold or T-Spot, within the past the past 12 months.

-Provide documentation of the TB tests, a chest x-ray and an evaluation by a physician.
+Provide documentation of the TB blood draw, a chest x-ray and an evaluation by a physician.

 Students with a past positive TB test must provide documentation of the positive TB test and, if not already completed, provide documentation of a baseline chest x-ray prior to the deadline.

-4. Varicella (chickenpox): evidence of one varicella vaccination or titer showing immunity.
+Evidence of two varicella vaccinations or a titer showing immunity.